 This script greatly simplifies various forms of batch processing by enabling the execution of a command (or set of commands) independently for each of a set of inputs.

+More information on use of the for_each command can be found at the following link: https://mrtrix.readthedocs.io/ en/3.0.4/tips_and_tricks/batch_processing_with_foreach.html

-Part of the way that this is achieved is by providing basic text substitutions, which simplify the formation of valid command strings based on the unique components of the input strings on which the script is instructed to execute.
-The available substitutions are listed below (note that the test command-line option can be used to ensure correct command string formation prior to actually executing the commands):
+The way that this batch processing capability is achieved is by providing basic text substitutions, which simplify the formation of valid command strings based on the unique components of the input strings on which the script is instructed to execute.
+This does however mean that the items to be passed as inputs to the for_each command (e.g. file / directory names) MUST NOT contain any instances of these substitution strings, as otherwise those paths will be corrupted during the course of the substitution.

+The available substitutions are listed below (note that the -test command-line option can be used to ensure correct command string formation prior to actually executing the commands):